A global shadow lemma and logarithm law for geometrically finite Hilbert geometries: Quasi-conformal densities and estimates near the cusps

 and again, with similar expressions for the complementary shadow.
-To conclude the proof, see that $t-s$ is the distance of $\xi_t$ to the thick part of $\Omega$, which is equal to $d_\Omega(\xi_t,\Gamma o)$ up to uniform additive constants. \end{proof}
+To conclude the proof, see that $t-s+O(\alpha)$ is the distance of $\xi_t$ to $\partial H$ by Lemma \ref{L:horoball_projection}, which is equal to $d(\xi_t,\Gamma o)$ up to uniform additive constants. \end{proof}